malakamahdy/EaseMyDegree/README.md

   <img src="assets/GPA_calculator.png" alt="GPA Calculator of EaseMyDegree" width="600"/>
 </p>

-## Developer
-- **Malak Mahdy**: Developed EaseMyDegree and degree offerings data sets.

-## Contact
+---

+**Developed by Malak Mahdy — mmahdy@islander.tamucc.edu**
 For questions or feedback, please contact malakmahdy@gmail.com.

-- Thanks to Chantey Baca, Antonio Piñon, Jennifer Vasquez, for contributing course plan data sets, and the logo.

 ---
+> *Thanks to Chantey Baca, Antonio Piñon, Jennifer Vasquez, for contributing course plan data sets, and the logo.*

 **EaseMyDegree** is designed to empower students with smart, personalized educational planning tools.
 Enjoy planning your semesters with ease and confidence!